apricitea/apricitea/README.md

 </h2>

 **More about me:**
-- I'm currently working as a Data Scientist in XL Axiata at the Customer Value & Experience Management (CVM) Team, part of the XSTAR Development Program Batch 2.
+- Currently part of XStar Development Program at XL in the Data Science and Analytics Department within Customer Value & Experience Management (CVM) Group
-- Latest personal project I completed: [Identifying Tweets containing Suicidal Ideation using LSTM and Fasttext Word Embedding](https://github.com/apricitea/text-suicide-ideation-detection)
-- 1 year of experience working professionally as a Data Scientist
+- More than 1 year of experience working professionally as a Data Scientist
 - More than 2 years of experience as an Analyst in AIESEC
-- Aiming to become a Full Stack Data (Mastering the skills of a Data Analyst, Data Engineer, and Data Scientist)
+- Aspiring to be both a Data Analyst, Data Engineer, and Data Scientist at the same time

 <h3 align="left">
   Connect with me: